Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/data/servbay

-This directory stores key configuration files, state information, and user-specific settings necessary for ServBay to run.
-These files are critical for the control panel’s functionality, package management, site, and database configurations.
+This directory stores key configuration files, status info, and user-specific settings essential for ServBay’s operation.
+These files underpin the Control Panel, package management, site/database configs, and more.

-Important: Back up this directory.
-Do not delete or modify any files here manually, as this can prevent ServBay from starting or cause configuration loss.
+Important: Back up this directory regularly.
+Do not manually delete or modify any files here, as this may cause ServBay to fail to start or lose configurations.

 , sbin